 Findings

 Table 1 presents the NEIs that the study was able to quantify using information from end-user surveys.
 Currently, none of these NEIs are included in Appendix Six (Non-Energy Impacts) in Connecticut’s 2022 Program Savings Document (PSD) for the SBEA program.
 Appendix Six does include NEIs for the Business & Energy Sustainability programs, but these are only for informational purposes and the NEIs are not included in any B/C tests.
-The NEI values presented in Table 2 and Table 3 are per participant perspective annual values specific for lighting, lighting controls, and other non-lighting measures, which are expected to last through the life of the measures.
+The NEI values presented in Table 2 and Table 3 are annual values per kWh specific for lighting and the SBEA program, which are expected to last through the life of the measures.

-Participants who received incentives for lighting, lighting controls, and other non-lighting measures through the program experienced positive net impacts from the program.
+Participants who received incentives for lighting and non-lighting measures through the program experienced positive net impacts from the program.
 For most of the NEIs studied, the NEIs were net positive as shown in Table 2.
-Lighting had a net average annual value of $1,031 (120% of the value of their expected energy savings).
-Lighting controls had a net average annual value of $127 or 103% of the value of their expected energy savings.
-The other non-lighting measures had a net average annual value of $211 or 81% of the value of their expected energy savings.
+Lighting and lighting controls had a net average annual value of $0.158/kWh (49% of the value of their expected energy savings).
+Lighting and non-lighting measures make up the overall program value of $0.150/kWh or 54% of the value of their expected energy savings.

 Disruption of business during installation was the only net negative NEI identified in the study.
-Respondents valued disruption of business during installation at $-5 for lighting and $-0.18 for lighting controls, as shown in Table 3.
+Respondents valued disruption of business during installation at $-0.002/kWh for lighting and lighting controls, as shown in Table 3.

-This study provides individual NEI values for other non-lighting measures in the main body of the report but only recommends their use for informational and planning purposes only due to small sample sizes (reported in Table 0-2).the Overall, the NEI values in this study trend higher than those reported in the MA TRM.
-Table 12B.3
+This study also provides individual NEI values for non-lighting measures in the main body of the report but only recommends their use for informational and planning purposes only due to small sample sizes.

+For benchmarking purposes, this study referenced the Massachusetts Technical Resource Manual (TRM) which reports the NEI values associated with C&I measures.
+Overall, the NEI values in this study trend higher than those reported in the MA TRM.
+Table 12 in Appendix B.3 provides the comparison of the C&I NEIs in more detail.

 Recommendations

-Recommendation 1: SBEA participant NEIs for lighting, lighting controls,, , and other non-lighting should be used in future planning, marketing efforts, and to estimate return on investments for businesses.
-Commercial NEIs are not currently included in B/C analysis testing.
-These NEI values should be considered for inclusion in the TRM should there be future changes to cost-effectiveness testing that allows for the inclusion of commercial NEIs.
+Recommendation 1: SBEA participant NEIs for lighting, lighting controls, and overall program should be used in future planning, marketing efforts, and to estimate return on investments for businesses.
+Commercial NEIs are not currently included in UCT and MUCT B/C analysis testing.
+These NEI values should be considered for inclusion in the PSD should there be future changes to cost-effectiveness testing that allows for the inclusion of commercial NEIs in the MUCT.

-Table 2: Summary of Monetized NEIs 1,2
+Table 2: Summary of Monetized NEIs and Percent of Measure Savings 1,2,3

-(Annual NEI Value per Average Participant that Installed the Measure)
+(Annual NEI Dollar Per kWh for Participants that Installed the Measure)